 Prairie habitats need to be maintained in a healthy condition, especially the soil biotic environment.
 Botrychium campestre is known to be susceptible to fire, so prescribed burns should be scheduled for early spring before the plants emerge from the ground.
 The conservation value of B. campestre populations that occur in tailings basins is difficult to determine, but should not be dismissed.
 Such habitats are presumably in a rapid state of vegetative succession, that is, in transition from an open prairie-like habitat to a closed forest habitat.
 The transition period may exist for a relatively short period of time, perhaps only 20-40 years.
 It is not known for sure, but it is hypothesized that when these habitats begin to resemble a forest, the populations of B. campestre will disappear.
 The role of these short-lived populations in the ecology of the species is difficult to determine, but they may serve as a source of spores or vegetative propagules for the colonization of other nearby habitats.

 Conservation Efforts in Minnesota

 A number of B. campestre habitats occur on public or private lands that are being preserved for their ecological or environmental values.
 Although there is little supporting documentation, it seems that B. campestre is thriving at several of these sites.

 Chadde, S., and G. Kudray.
 2001.
-Conservation Assessment for Iowa Moonwort (Botrychium campestre).
-United States Forest Service, Eastern Region, Milwaukee, Wisconsin.
+Conservation assessment for Iowa Moonwort (Botrychium campestre).
+U.S. Forest Service, Eastern Region, Milwaukee, Wisconsin.
+Accessed 16 September 2009.